PHILADELPHIA REFLECTIONS

 B. Franklin, Scientist

-In fact, Franklin was conducting an active correspondence with other scientists interested in electricity for many years, in particular one Peter Collinson, F.R.S. in London.
+In fact, Franklin was conducting an active correspondence with other scientists interested in electricity for many years, in particular, one Peter Collinson, F.R.S. in London.
 Collinson collected thirteen of Franklin's letters about his experiments, the earliest dated 1747, and printed them in 1751 as an 86-page book called Experiments and Observations about Electricity .
 By 1769, several more letters expanded the book to 150 pages, almost all of them describing reproducible experiments in great detail.
-The kite and key episode is described, but soberly and sparingly.
+The kite and key episode are described, but soberly and sparingly.
 Without making the point too graphically, an appendix was added describing how lightning had been used to kill some turkeys, so a somewhat increased power would probably be enough to kill a person.
 Franklin recognized that something was moving from here to there, that it had positive and negative charges, and that it was possible to store it up in a storage battery.
-He recognized the difference between substances that would conduct electricity, and other substances that would act as insulators.
+He recognized the difference between substances that would conduct electricity and other substances that would act as insulators.
 Later on, he would discover that the torpedo fish stores and transmits electricity, suggesting that somehow animals made and used electricity as part of life.
-And of course he put the discoveries to practical use as lightning rods, which he refused to patent.
+And of course, he put the discoveries to practical use as lightning rods, which he refused to patent.